|Carina Nebula [Courtesy NASA]|

 Not surprisingly, all of this has led to widespread perception of all-out war between science and religion, requiring one to choose one side and reject the other.
-Many scientists with religious faith live double lives, not mentioning their religious beliefs to their colleagues.
-Many college students and adults experience crises of religious faith, because they have heard only this all-or-nothing rhetoric from the two warring parties.
-Moderate voices are seldom heard.
+But this present polarization is not historically typical, much less intellectually necessary.

 Indeed, many of the specific scientific figures mentioned above themselves professed religious faith, although frequently of an unorthodox variety.
 Isaac Newton, as mentioned above, was deeply religious, devoting more time to scriptural analysis than to mathematics or physics.
 However, Newton became convinced that Christianity had departed from original precepts and refused last rights from the Church.
 Charles Darwin rejected organized religion, but he concluded his On the Origin of Species by exulting that "from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved."
 [Darwin2014].
 Gregor Mendel, who discovered the genetic basis for biology, was an Augustinian friar.
 Georges Lemaitre, who was the first to promulgate the expanding universe and big bang cosmology, was a Jesuit priest.
 And Albert Einstein, who rejected conventional Judeo-Christian monotheism, nonetheless declared that the "cosmic religious feeling" was the "strongest and noblest motive for scientific research."
 [Einstein1930].